Damascus: Economy

-In 2009 new office space was built and became available on the real estate market.
+In 2009, new office space was built and became available on the real estate market.
 Marota City and Basilia City are two new development projects in Damascus.
 These two projects are viewed as post-war reconstruction efforts.
 The Damascus stock exchange formally opened for trade in March 2009, and the exchange is the only stock exchange in Syria.
 It is located in the Barzeh district, within Syria's financial markets and securities commission.
 Its final home is to be located in the upmarket business district of Yaafur.

 Damascus is home to a wide range of industrial activities, such as textile, food processing, cement, and various chemical industries.
-The majority of factories are run by the state, however limited privatization in addition to economic activities led by the private sector, were permitted starting in the early 2000s with the liberalization of trade that took place.
+The majority of factories are run by the state, limited privatization in addition to economic activities led by the private sector, which were permitted starting in the early 2000s with the liberalization of trade that took place.

 Traditional handcrafts and artisan copper engravings are still produced in the old city.